bwolmarans/bwaf-lab/README.md

 Unless you are the SE creating the storage account, you can just start with this command and skip the others:

-az group deployment create --rollback-on-error --parameters '{"saKey": {"value": "changeme"}}' --resource-group sko2020bwaf --template-uri https://raw.githubusercontent.com/bwolmarans/bwaf-lab/master/sko_bwaf_deployment.json
+az group deployment create --parameters '{"saKey": {"value": "changeme"}}' --resource-group sko2020bwaf --template-uri https://raw.githubusercontent.com/bwolmarans/bwaf-lab/master/sko_bwaf_deployment.json

 # bwaf-lab #